jcouto/labcams/README.md

 **Note:** On windows I suggest getting the [ git bash terminal ](https://git-scm.com/downloads).

 1. Get [ anaconda ](https://conda.io/anaconda.html)
-2. ``conda install pyqt pyzmq pyserial future tqdm natsort pyqtgraph``
+2. Open a terminal (use git bash if on windows) and clone the repositoty: ``git clone git@bitbucket.org:jpcouto/labcams.git``
-3. ``conda install -c conda-forge opencv tifffile scikit-video ``
+3. Go into the cloned ``cd labcams`` folder.
-4. Follow the [camera specific instalation](./camera_instructions.md)  and syncronization instructions.
+4. Install the required packages, use e.g. ``pip install -r requirements.txt`` or conda install...
-5. Clone the repositoty: ``git clone git@bitbucket.org:jpcouto/labcams.git``
+5. Install ``labcams`` with ``python setup.py develop``
-6. Go into that folder``cd labcams`` and finally ``python setup.py develop``.
-The develop instalation makes that changes to the code take effect immediately.
+6. Follow the [camera specific instalation](./camera_instructions.md) and instructions for syncronization.
+Each camera must have a section in the ``~/labcams/default.json`` file that is created the first time you try to run the software with the command ``labcams`` from the terminal.
+Use a text editor to add the correct options.
+There are examples in the examples folder.

 ## Usage: